Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

     ```Shell
     cd project-directory
-    mvn clean
-    mvn package
+    mvn clean package
     ```

-4. Find the resulting `.war` file in `./target/ms-identity-java-servlet-webapp-authentication.war` and deploy it to Tomcat or any other J2EE container solution.
+4. Find the resulting `.war` file in `./target/ms-identity-java-servlet-webapp-call-graph.war` and deploy it to Tomcat or any other J2EE container solution.
      - To deploy to Tomcat, copy this `.war` file to the `/webapps/` directory in your Tomcat installation directory and start the Tomcat server.
-5. Ensure that the context path that the app is served on is `/ms-identity-java-servlet-webapp-authentication` (or change the `app.homePage` value in your [authentication.properties](src/main/resources/authentication.properties) file and in the AAD app registration).
+5. Ensure that the context path that the app is served on is `/ms-identity-java-servlet-webapp-call-graph` (or change the `app.homePage` value in your [authentication.properties](src/main/resources/authentication.properties) file and in the AAD app registration).
 If you change the properties file, you'll needs to repeat step 3 above (maven clean and package).
-6. Open your browser and navigate to `http://localhost:8080/ms-identity-java-servlet-webapp-authentication/`
+6. Open your browser and navigate to `http://localhost:8080/ms-identity-java-servlet-webapp-call-graph/`

 ![Experience](./ReadmeFiles/app.png)